ardexa/sma-bluetooth-inverters/readme.md

-sudo apt-get install -y libbluetooth-dev cd git clone https://github.com/ardexa/sma-bluetooth-inverters.git cd sma-bluetooth-inverters mkdir build cd build cmake .. make sudo make install  ... will install the `ardexa-sma-bt` binary in /usr/local/bin
+sudo apt-get install -y libbluetooth-dev cd git clone https://github.com/ardexa/sma-bluetooth-inverters.git cd sma-bluetooth-inverters/src mkdir build cd build cmake .. make sudo make install
 ```

+This will install the `ardexa-sma-bt` binary in /usr/local/bin

 ## Collecting to the Ardexa cloud
 Collecting to the Ardexa cloud is free for up to 3 Raspberry Pis (or equivalent).
 Ardexa provides free agents for ARM, Intel x86 and MIPS based processors.
 To collect the data to the Ardexa cloud do the following: